 The Magic Fountain Barcelona

-The colossal Magic Fountain of Montjuïc operates on 3620 water jets circulating 2600 liters of water every second in the 3.1 million liter pool.
-Then throw in 4760 lights and a max water spout of 52 m.
+The colossal Magic Fountain of Montjuïc operates on 3620 water jets circulating 2600 liters of water every second.

-Watch as over 7 billion light and water combinations push and pull in the night.
-The spurting colour is perfectly choreographed to classical or contemporary music making this piromusical a can’t-miss.
+The 7 billion light and water combinations push and pull in the night.
+The spurting colour is perfectly choreographed to classical or contemporary music making this hyrdomusical a can’t-miss.

 Music selections include 1980’s mix, cartoon soundtracks, Spanish classical, swing, current hits and more.
 If you’re looking for a specific type of music check out the choreography schedules.

-In all the show lasts about 20 minutes and it’s completely free.
+In all the fountain show lasts about 20 minutes.

 Magic Fountain Barcelona Times